5 Best Innerspring Mattresses of 2024 | Expert Reviewed

 • Mattress height: 13″

-Surprisingly, our tester reported that lying on their back was the least comfortable position.
+Surprisingly, one tester reported that lying on their back was the least comfortable position.
 They didn’t feel the mattress properly contour to their back or evenly distribute their weight.
 Instead, their tailbone was pushed up, with pressure buildup in the area.
-Our testers felt the most comfortable lying on their stomach on the Emma mattress.
+Our testers felt the most comfortable lying on their stomach.

 We think the zoned support coils don’t offer the best support for most back sleepers, but this design may be better for average-weight (130–250 pounds) and higher-weight (more than 250 pounds) side sleepers.